HamblinSoft/TeslaKit/README.md

 - [x] VIN Decoder
 - [ ] Summon and Homelink - Coming soon

+# Inspiration
+I have been a long time fan of Tesla ever since the original Roadster.
+When the Model 3 was announced, I actually camped out overnight so I could place my reservation.
+I am also a big Apple fan and really enjoy my Apple Watch, although wish there were more interesting complications I could add to my watch faces.
+So I decided to make my own app while I wait for my Model 3.

+Fast foward to mid-2018, I have officially released my app, called [AutoMate for Tesla](https://apple.co/2ylLmOf), on the App Store and have also received my Model 3!
+During development of AutoMate, I decided to separate the core Tesla API interactions into a separate project and open source it so others could also build really cool apps too.

+I am looking forward to seeing what people do with TeslaKit and if you're anything like me and thoroughly enjoy your car and own an Apple Watch, I think you will also enjoy AutoMate so please give it a try!

 # Installation

 TeslaKit is available through [CocoaPods](http://cocoapods.org).
 To install